 - If none of these things work for you, some experts suggest applying a solution of hydrogen peroxide and water to your skin.
 Mix 1 teaspoon of 3 percent peroxide with 1 cup of water.
 Using a clean washcloth, wipe the solution onto affected areas.
 It should destroy much of the bacteria that creates odor.

 - A study in 2003 showed that people who had Botox injected into their armpits experienced a decrease in body odor.
 Researchers believe it prevents sweat glands from working.
 No sweat equals no body odor.

-To learn more about your health and what might impact it, check out the links on the next page.
+To learn more about your health and what might impact it, check out the links below.

 - "Body Odor."
 Health911.com.
 2010.
 (Aug.
 5, 2010) http://www.health911.com/remedies/rem_bodyo.htm

 - Davis, Jeanie Lerche.
 "Botox for BO."
 WebMD.
 Jan.
 21, 2003.
 (Aug.
 5, 2010) http://men.webmd.com/news/20030121/botox-for-bo